-When looking at the best web hosting services, selecting the right option can be a time-consuming and frustrating task.
-Not to mention that in many cases, you will also need to choose a control panel, especially if you use higher-end virtual private server (VPS) or dedicated server hosting.
+When looking at the best web hosting (opens in new tab) services, selecting the right option can be a time-consuming and frustrating task.
+Not to mention that in many cases, you will also need to choose a control panel, especially if you use higher-end VPS (opens in new tab) or dedicated server hosting.

 cPanel (opens in new tab) is a popular Linux hosting (opens in new tab) control panel, used by hosting companies around the world.
 It’s often included with a web hosting package, although in many cases, you will have to purchase a separate subscription.

 In our cPanel hosting review, we take a closer look at the platform to help you decide whether it’s a good option.